MarkTonkinson/Three.js-WebGL-intro/README.md

 * Install the workshopper: npm install -g introtowebgl
 * Workshop github: https://github.com/alexmackey/IntroToWebGLWithThreeJS
+* Run introtowebgl from command line and follow the instructions
+* Play, have fun.
+See whats possible!

 These exercises will introduce you to many of the basics you need to put together something more complex (and interesting!).